|Great Horned Owl (Bubo virginianus)|

 |They will eat about 10% of their body weight each day.

 Great Horned Owls are found throughout most of North America, in northern South America and from north east Brazil, through central Brazil down to Argentina.
+See the distribution map at Birdlife International.
 The subspecies in Brazil is Bubo virginianus nacurutu which tends to be browner and longer billed.